 Tip #7: Warung Segara

-In Bali the term ‘warung’ refers to a small street food shop.
-Seminyak is full of fancy spots, luxurious restaurants and hip places.
-But the real Bali food in all its authenticity is often found in the local small street food shops.
-Segara is one of them and one of the most praised.
-This place is not about fancy, it’s about Balinese culture, the interior simple with wooden structure and Balinese decor.
+In Bali, the term ‘warung’ refers to a small street-food shop.
+Seminyak is full of fancy spots, luxurious restaurants, and hip places.
+But real Balinese food in all its authenticity is often found in the local small street-food shops.

-The food is a journey into the deepest Indonesian culture.
-No fusion, no fancy plating, but a wow effect for the tastebuds.
-The fried fish and prawns, the Bebek Betutu, the slow roasted duck, marinated in a variety of local spices, or the stir fried noodles with chicken and vegetables.
-Every meal is a gratitude dish to family tradition and recipes.
-The prices are moderate and Vegetarian options are available.
+The food is a journey into authentic Indonesian culture.
+No fusion, no fancy plating, but a wow effect for the taste buds.
+Try the fried fish and prawns, the Bebek Betutu (slow-roasted duck marinated in local spices), or the stir-fried noodles with chicken and vegetables.

 - Daily: 12 pm – 11 pm